vinayds21/React-SSR-Application/README.md

 ESLINT & prettier

+LazyLoaing for Images

+Error handling of component by using Error Boundries

-Steps to run the code
+<h4>Steps to run the code</h4>

 Git Clone the Repo